H. N. Goff

 was a businessman from Alexandria, Louisiana, who served as a Democrat from 1952 to 1956 in the Louisiana House of Representatives during the administration of Governor Robert F. Kennon.
 His colleagues were his fellow Alexandria Democrats Cecil R. Blair and Lloyd George Teekell.

 Goff owned an insurance agency in Alexandria.
 A subdivision is also named for him.
-Goff died a week before his 68th birthday and is interred at Alexandria Memorial Gardens.
+Goff died at age 67 and is interred at Alexandria Memorial Gardens.